-The chemical company Monsanto, owned by Bayer Pharmaceuticals, released the branded weedkiller Roundup decades ago, knowing the active ingredient glyphosate was a carcinogen.
+The chemical company Monsanto, owned by Bayer Pharmaceuticals, released the branded weedkiller Roundup decades ago knowing the active ingredient glyphosate was a carcinogen.
 Monsanto neglected to put warning labels on any of the Roundup variations (there are more than 10 types of Roundup weedkiller).
-Many years later, those who have used Roundup in their home, garden, farm, or businesses are being diagnosed with a wealth of different illnesses, such as non-Hodgkin’s lymphoma.
-If you or a loved one were diagnosed with non-Hodgkin’s lymphoma and you have used the weedkiller Roundup, you may be entitled to benefits and financial compensation.
+Fast forward many years later those who have used Roundup in their home, garden, farm or businesses are being diagnosed with a wealth of different illnesses such as non-Hodgkin’s Lymphoma.
+If you, or a loved one, have been diagnosed with non-Hodgkin’s Lymphoma, and you have used the weedkiller Roundup you may be entitled to benefits and financial compensation.
 Consulting with the personal injury lawyers at The Vaughan Law Firm, P.C. is a wise move.
 They handle Roundup cancer lawsuits nationwide.

 Please contact The Vaughan Law Firm, P. C., in Houston, Texas for a free case review.
-We charge no fees if we do not recover for you and your family.
+They charge no fees if they do not recover for you and your family.
 Serving all 50 states, Puerto Rico and Washington D.C.

-Carcinogens interfere with normal cellular division, metabolism, and respiration.
+Carcinogens interfere with normal cellular division, metabolism and respiration.
 They can also damage or alter the DNA in a cell.
 This interference can ultimately lead to uncontrolled cell division and proliferation leading to cancer within the part of the body where the cancer started.

 What Is Non-Hodgkin’s Lymphoma?